How to Address a Cover Letter + Examples for 2025

 4 Cover Letter Address Mistakes to Avoid

 Many job applicants fall for common mishaps when addressing a cover letter.
-Here are the most common ones—familiarize yourself with them, so you can avoid them in the future!
+If you're still a bit unsure how to address the cover letter’s recipient, let me help you avoid the most common mistakes—familiarize yourself with them to make a great first impression!

 1. Starting the Cover Letter Address Informally